Malus: Description

 The fruit is a globose pome, varying in size from 1–4 cm in diameter in most of the wild species, to 6 cm in M. sylvestris sieversii, 8 cm in M. domestica, and even larger in certain cultivated orchard apples.
 The centre of the fruit contains five carpels arranged star-like, each containing one or two seeds.

-Subdivisions and species
+Subdivision

-About 42 to 55 species and natural hybrids are known, with about 25 from China, of which 15 are endemic.
+36 species and 4 hybrids are accepted.
 The genus Malus is subdivided into eight sections (six, with two added in 2006 and 2008).
-The genus Docynia has been shown to be nested within Malus in molecular phylogenies.
 The oldest fossils of the genus date to the Eocene (Lutetian), which are leaves belonging to the species Malus collardii and Malus kingiensis from western North America (Idaho) and the Russian Far East (Kamchatka), respectively.